stanford-oval/genie-toolkit/doc/thingpedia-device-intro.md

 - `privateData.trusted`: if the device is trusted to access services on the host
 - `descriptor`: `bluetooth/` followed by the HW address

-ThingPedia matching of interfaces is based on UUIDs.
+Thingpedia matching of interfaces is based on UUIDs.
 If your interface wants to be a candidate for any device with a given UUID, it should expose the type `bluetooth-uuid-`_uuid_, e.g. an interface implementing the A2DP sink profile  would mark itself